 As you will find below, how to organise Apple Notes?
-Create a simple organisational system that stays out of the way, and focus on creating notes and finding notes, instead of organising notes.
+Create a simple organisational system that stays out of the way, and focuses on creating notes and finding notes, instead of organising notes.

 How can I organise my Notes better?

 Do you need to organise your notes better, or do you need to organise your notes less?
 I found the latter to be true.
 Once I made a decision and stopped being concerned about organising, my things seems organised and note-taking flowed.

 Can I use Apple Notes as a journal?

 Yes.
 Create a folder named "Journal", then create a new note.
 Type the date as a heading.
 Type an emoji for how you feel today on the first line.
 In the second line, write to express your gratitude for something very specific that happened today.
 That is the simplest way to start.

 How to organise Apple Notes

 I like to create a few hard organisational constructs to help my brain understand where my notes are.
-This system works for me, it might work for you too, or give you a starting point for your own system.
+This system works for me, it might work for you too, or give you a starting point for your system.

 These are the hard folders I use for notes that help anchor in my brain where my notes are on my device...

 There are other folders that I call smart folders.
 So does Apple.
 These are folders in Apple Notes that I create, and pull in notes that have specific tags.
 I only use these temporarily for specific purposes.
 They are not part of my regular concrete notes system.
 Below are descriptions of these folders.

 This is where notes go when I send something to Apple Notes via the share sheet, and this is where I store written notes that are yet to be filed.
 This is also where Quick Notes land when I share a selection in Safari to a Quick N0te.